department-of-veterans-affairs/va.gov-team/products/identity-personalization/logged-in-homepage/2.0-redesign/discovery-and-research/analytics/analytics-summary.md

 [Top search terms on the modernized VA.gov only](https://analytics.google.com/analytics/web/?authuser=0#/my-reports/17yMINMRQiCe6kcHdjC6tg/a50123418w177519031p184624291/_u.date00=20190412&_u.date01=20200413&5592-table.plotKeys=%5B%5D&5592-table.rowStart=0&5592-table.rowCount=25/)

-**Recommendation**: Create more direct access to direct deposit, DD214, burial, and COE info in the logged in experience, whether that is from the homepage or further elevating these items in a logged in navigation.
+**Recommendation**: Create more direct access to direct deposit, DD214, burial, and certificate of eligibility info in the logged-in experience, whether that is from the homepage or further elevating these items in a logged-in navigation.

 ## Logged-in vs. logged-out: Why do people come to the site?
 What do they do here?

 **Note**: When looking at data by logged-in vs. logged-out users, we are only able to use modernized VA.gov site data.
-Our analytics are not able to track whether users log in via MyHealtheVet or eBenefits, so we can not tell whether actions taken on those sites are taken from a logged-in or logged-out state.
+Our analytics are not able to track whether users log in via MyHealtheVet or eBenefits, so we cannot tell whether actions taken on those sites are taken from a logged-in or logged-out state.

 ### Logged-out users are more interested in exploring/applying for benefits.